linuxserver/docker-projectsend/README.md

 ## Versions

+* **12.06.19:** - Adapt startup script to changes in ProjectSend r1053 - Thanks to tomkuba
 * **23.03.19:** - Switching to new Base images, shift to arm32v7 tag.
 * **11.02.19:** - Add pipeline logic and multi arch.
 * **11.06.17:** - Fetch version from github.